-It’s the third weekend of conference play in the ACC, so let’s take a look at the match-ups from an advanced statistics perspective.
-With every team except North Carolina having played at least four ACC games, we will now be using conference games only statistics along with team rankings in each category.
+It’s another weekend of conference play in the ACC, so let’s take a look at the match-ups from an advanced statistics perspective.
+All statistics used are for results in ACC conference games only along with team rankings (#1-#15) in each category.
 For each game we will show how the two teams compare in efficiency ratings and the four factors, offense versus defense.
 We will also look at interesting areas of particular strength and weakness that could hold the key to the outcomes of these games.
-All numbers are from Ken Pomeroy’s site and are current through games of January 15, 2014.
+All numbers are from Ken Pomeroy’s site and are current through games of February 5, 2014.
 The games are presented in the order of best combined Pomeroy overall team rankings (all times EST).